Dumblevor/spce_inv1/README.md

  animation: speedMove 1s infinite;
 }
 ```
+- I've also added sound effects on shooting a laser and destroying an invader.

 ## Game Over
 Checks if it's time for the game to be over and initiates next steps: